-Strategy, objectives, design:

-Indicators and methods:

-Data management:

-No action needed

-No action needed

-No action needed

-4. Consistency of assessment Provide description of criteria being used to evaluate and prioritize assessment methods

-5. Reporting: No action needed

-6. Program sustainability: Describe planning and evaluation process for the monitoring and assessment.
-Develop a statewide monitoring program
+1. Strategy, objectives, design: No action needed 2.
+Indicators and methods: No action needed 3.
+Data management: No action needed 4.
+Consistency of assessment methods: Provide description of criteria being used to evaluate and prioritize assessment methods 5.
+Reporting: No action needed 6.
+Program sustainability: Describe planning and evaluation process for the statewide effort on the portal